opencontainers/image-spec/considerations.md

 # Extensibility

+Implementations storing or copying content MUST NOT generate error if they encounter an unknown manifest media type (e.g.: [image manifest](manifest.md)) or an unknown property in a manifest.

-Implementations that are reading/processing [manifests](manifest.md) or [image indexes](image-index.md) MUST NOT generate an error if they encounter an unknown property.
+Implementations processing content MUST NOT generate an error if they encounter an unknown property in a known media type.

 # Canonicalization